Tensor Computation of Euler Characteristic Functions and Transforms: Background

-The main examples of lower-star filtrations used in this paper are height filtrations.
-To define height filtrations, we first define \emph{geometric simplicial complexes}.
-We adopt the definition from \cite[Chap.~3, pp.~52]{edelsbrunner2010computational}, and refer the reader to this source for further~details.
+The main examples of lower-star filtrations used in this paper are directional filtrations.
+These are defined for any (abstract) simplicial complex $K$ with a function $\ell\colon K_0 \to \R^n$.
+In practice, simplicial complexes are often naturally embedded in $\R^n$ and, in this setting, the function $\ell$ simply maps each vertex to its coordinates.